ZAWNAING22/Kotlin-Android-Learning-Journey/02-OOP-in-Kotlin/oop.md

-🤖 OOP in Kotlin for Android Development Object-Oriented Programming (OOP) is the backbone of Android.
-In Android development, almost everything—Activities, Fragments, Views, and RecyclerViews—is an object.
+🚀 Kotlin OOP for Android Development
+This guide explains core Object-Oriented Programming (OOP) concepts in Kotlin and demonstrates exactly how they are applied in real-world Android development.

+1️⃣ OOP in Kotlin
+OOP is a paradigm based on the concept of "objects," which can contain data and code.
+In Android, almost everything you interact with is an object:

+Activities & Fragments

+Views & ViewGroups (Buttons, TextViews)

+RecyclerViews & Adapters

-1. Classes & Objects
+2️⃣ Classes & Objects
+Class: A blueprint or template.

-A Class is the blueprint; an Object is the actual house built from that blueprint.
+Object: A specific instance created from that blueprint.

 Kotlin
-// The Blueprint
 class Person {
     var name: String = ""
     var age: Int = 0